|

 Or increase your contributions

-Maybe you already have a retirement account; if so, consider increasing your contributions.
+Maybe you already have a retirement account. if you have one, consider increasing your contributions.
 The recommendation is to invest 15% of your pre-tax income.
 If you can work that into your budget, you should absolutely invest that much.

-Increasing your contributions by 1% per year is an almost-painless way to get to that goal.
+What if you can’t start contributing 15% right away?
+Don’t worry.
+Increase your contributions by 1% per year.
 You probably won’t even notice that your take-home pay is less after each increase.
-The impact on your ending retirement balance will be significant, however.
+And the impact on your ending retirement balance will be significant, however.

 Download the